-Large HTML files slow down page loads, increase bandwidth costs, and hurt Core Web Vitals scores.
-FixTools reduces HTML file size by removing everything the browser does not need: whitespace, comments, and redundant code.
+Large HTML files slow down page loads, increase bandwidth costs, and pull Core Web Vitals scores in the wrong direction.

 Meaningful HTML file size reduction